Capedcrusader22/Library-Management-Using-SQL/README.md

   - Executed queries to update the stock quantity of products after orders, maintaining accurate inventory information.

 This project provides a robust foundation for an online retail system, facilitating customer interactions, order processing, inventory management, and product reviews.
 The structured database schema ensures data consistency and integrity, while SQL queries enable seamless retrieval and manipulation of information for various business processes.

-Certainly!
-Let's dive deeper into some additional aspects of the online retail database project.

 Enhanced Functionality and Flexibility: